 Bill Nye about levers and wheels

 But if you have a lever – a long stick – you can get a mechanical advantage.
 You can push the lever down pretty easily, but you have to move it down four feet in order to lift the rock one foot.
 You’ve done a lot of easy work (pushing down for four feet) instead of a little hard work (pulling up for one foot).
 It’s the same amount of work, in the end, but spread out more.

 If you use a lever five feet long with one foot of the lever on the rock’s side of the fulcrum, and four feet of the lever on your side of the fulcrum, you will push the lever down four feet, so you’ll only need one pound of pressure to lift the rock: 4×1 = 1×4 (because multiplication is commutative).

-Some modern examples of levers are using a hammer to pull out a nail, using a bottle-opener to open a beer bottle, using a screwdriver to pry the lid off a can of paint, a pair of scissors, using a balance scale to weigh things, and playing on a see-saw (teeter-totter).
+Some modern examples of a lever are using a hammer to pull out a nail, using a bottle-opener to open a beer bottle, using a screwdriver to pry the lid off a can of paint, a pair of scissors, using a balance scale to weigh things, using a wheelbarrow, and playing on a see-saw (teeter-totter).